-Course Title Credits s Grade/Sem or above fro y work numbered 10 area to complete th s.
-No more than 5 credits of courses numbered 194 may be applied toward the Degree.
-TILD •
+Course Title Credits Grade/Sem or above from r choose coursework numbered 100 n any discipline area to complete the redits of electives. s 5 credits of courses numbered 194 may ward the Degree.

 Outline for Completion of the Bachelor of Arts in Psychology Degree from The University of Providence